Culture of Odesa: Dialects

 The Russian language as spoken in Odesa is influenced by Yiddish and Ukrainian in grammar, vocabulary, and phraseology.
 As a result, many phrases sound inherently and uniquely humorous to Russian speakers and constitute a staple of Odesa humour.
 Also, the Odesa dialect of Yiddish has plenty of Russianisms.

 Cultural image of Odesa

-To a significant extent the image of Odesa in Russophone culture is influenced by The Odesa Tales of Isaac Babel.
+To a significant extent the image of Odesa in Russophone culture is influenced by The Odessa Tales of Isaac Babel.
 Odesa is often referred to by the collocation "Odesa Mama" (Mom Odesa), a term that originated in Russian criminal (blatnoy) subculture.
 The reputation of the city as a criminal center originated in Imperial Russian times and the early Soviet era, and is similar to the reputation of Al Capone era Chicago.

 Odesa humor

 Odesa humor is a notable part of both Jewish humor and Russian humor.